Pathfinder - Striking Panther Ninja Build Guide

 Be sure to take advantage of Stunning Fist when you need it.
 At this level enemies generally won't have Combat Reflexes, so hopefully you won't have to worry about more than one attack of opportunity per turn from each enemy.

-Strongly consider a monk archetype.
+Strongly consider an additional monk archetype in addition to Master of Many styles.
 Hungry Ghost gets you Punishing Kick, which allows you to knock enemies prone.
 Sohei gets you Devoted Guardian, which guarantees that you get to act during the surprise round, and will get you a +1 to initiative when you take a second level of Monk.

 |4 - Ninja 3||

 More Sneak Attack damage is very welcome.
 With 2d6 per attack and Panther Style, you should be able to use clever positioning to get at least one free attack every round.
 Try starting from flanking, move one square away to draw the attack of opportunity, then immediately move back into flanking to make a single Attack action.
 You get just as many attacks a two-weapon fighting Rogue without the pesky attack penalty.
-If you're concerned about drawing an attack, stand still and use Flurry of Blows.
+If you're concerned about drawing an attack, stand still and hit things like a boring normal rogue would.

 |5 - Ninja 4||